Peoria Birth Injury Lawyer Near You

 Will a lawsuit affect my child’s ongoing medical care?

-Most birth injury claims are handled through insurance companies and hospital lawyers, not directly with your current doctors.
+Most birth injury claims are handled through insurance companies and hospital lawyers.
+They are not handled directly with your current doctors.
 Many families continue to treat with the same providers during the case.
-If there are concerns about retaliation or about changing doctors, we will discuss those with you and help you plan the safest path for your child.
+If there are concerns about retaliation or about changing doctors, we will discuss those with you.
+We help you plan the safest path for your child’s safety and care.

 What if I signed consent forms during labor or before surgery?